A

 Field Experience I

-A three-credit hour internship course for associate-level students focusing on an applied-learning experience related to their field of study or career goal.
+A three-credit hour field experience course for associate-level students focusing on an applied-learning experience related to their field of study or career goal.
 Students will gain hands-on experience and a deeper understanding of their career interests.
 Prerequisite: A total of 100 hours at the worksite and 15 hours of on-campus instruction is required.
-Enrollment in this course requires approval from the Director of Career Services and Vice-President of Academic and Student Affairs, and participation in a mandatory preparation process prior to the class/work experience.
+Enrollment in this course requires approval from the Office of the Director of Career Services and Vice-President of Academic and Student Affairs, and participation in a mandatory preparation process prior to the class/work experience.
 Prerequisites: SUCC 0095 Career and Life Planning and sophomore status in good academic standing and with a minimum GPA of 2.5 (overall).

 S